-Question and Response Section One - Statement of Qualifications:

-The applicant will be required to answer the following:
+Question and Response Section One - Statement of Qualifications: The applicant will be required to answer the following:

 - Certification by the applicant that voice, broadband, or electrical service has been provided for at least two years prior or is a subsidiary of a holding company.

 - The applicant's total years in business.

-- Provide a list of up to five recently completed projects, including:
+- Provide a list of up to five recently completed projects within the state of Pennsylvania, including:

 - Total project cost

 - Total BSLs served

 - Technology utilized